What do we mean by user experience?

 What do you think you already know about your users?

-Based on your deadline, project type, and the size of your research team, what research methods should you use?
+Based on your deadline, project type, and the size of your research team, what UX research methods should you use?

 Analyse the data you collected to fill in your knowledge gaps, address your hypothesis and create a plan to improve your product based on user feedback.